+Some pages feature poor colour contrast, which makes it difficult for someone with sight loss to see the content properly.
 The combination of text and background colour should be set to create an easy to read website.
 Using colours that are similar for the background and foreground can cause blocks of text to become difficult to read.
 Alternative stylesheets can be used to change the appearance of the page and provide an alternative with a stronger contrast.
-If the text size is at least18 point if not bold and 14 point if bold, the minimum colour contrast ratio should be at least 3:1, if the text is less than 18 point if not bold and less than 14 point if bold, the minimum colour contrast ratio should be at least 4.5:1.
+If the text size is at least 18 point if not bold and 14 point if bold, the minimum colour contrast ratio should be at least 3:1, if the text is less than 18 point if not bold and less than 14 point if bold, the minimum colour contrast ratio should be at least 4.5:1.
 Throughout the site there are combinations of colours that fall below the minimum contrast levels that make the text difficult to read.

 Content that’s not within the scope of the accessibility regulations